 In brief

-The Chase Freedom Unlimited® Credit Card is a no annual fee credit card that offers impressive levels of cash back (or Chase Ultimate Rewards Points) on purchases in key spending categories.
+The Chase Freedom Unlimited® card is a $0 annual fee credit card that offers solid levels of cash back (or Chase Ultimate Rewards Points) on purchases in key spending categories.
 It also offers the best level of return of any Chase Ultimate Rewards credit card for spending in categories that don’t offer category bonuses.

 In detail

-Here’s what you need to know about the Chase Freedom Unlimited® Credit Card:
+Here’s what you need to know about the Chase Freedom Unlimited® card:

 Annual fee: